Assessment

 On the other hand, if you prefer to do the minimum (or somewhere in between the minimum and the maximum), you will still learn something, and nobody will be chasing you to ensure you do any more than you have contracted.

-Make sure you set yourself a realistic contract, dependent on your own time, motivation, interest, and other demands upon your life this semester.
+Make sure you set yourself a realistic contract, based on your own time, motivation, interest, and other demands upon your life this semester.
 This can be a relatively easy, low-intensity course, if you want it to be and contract for a lower grade.
 But it can also demand a lot of your time and attention, if you decide to contract for a higher grade.
 The choice is yours, make it wisely.
-And you do have one chance to change your mind.
+But you do have one chance to change your mind.

 The four texts you have to read in order to pass this class are those by Proust, Bombal, Rodoreda, and Piglia.
 If you do not read these four, you will not pass the class.
 If you do, you will pass.